x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

 After struggling with this concept for a few days trying to troubleshoot why my LEDs were dimming regardless of whether I turned my Hue dial CW or CCW, I gave up and turned to Claude.
 Claude basically rewrote the entire blueprint, found a bunch of optimizations, and generated almost all of this readme document.
 This is my first commit on Github and I probably won't be updating it.
 Feel free to fork it yourself or attach it to Claude and make it your own.
 Maybe in the future I'll add the ability to toggle between hue and color temperature.

+Also, I don't have any other Hue products, so I have no idea how smooth the native hue interface is.
+I'm guessing this blueprint is worse.

 # Hue Tap Dial – ZHA Multi-Light Edition

 A comprehensive Home Assistant blueprint that allows you to control up to 4 LED lights with a single Philips Hue Tap Dial switch.
 Each button can be configured independently for either light control (hue/brightness) or custom automation actions.